How smart merge works

 - At this point, Sally and John's separate copies of the email will automatically merge into a single conversation in Front, so they can comment and reply in one thread.

-Smart merges happen automatically when you @mention other recipients on your copy of the conversation, or when you're @mentioned on theirs.
+Smart merges happen automatically when you @mention, assign, or invite other recipients on your copy of the conversation, or when you're @mentioned, assigned, or invited on theirs.
 There's no additional steps needed to trigger a smart merge.
 Here's how it works:

 Someone emails multiple email addresses that are all managed in Front.

-When one recipient @mentions another, their conversations will be automatically merged into one conversation.
+When one recipient @mentions, assigns, or invites another, their conversations will be automatically merged into one conversation.
 This is a "smart merge", and you can immediately see when this happens because both teammate avatars will be shown in the participants menu.

 Here, Rachel @mentions Sarah on her copy to trigger the merge.
 After that, Rachel and Sarah are owners of a joint conversation 👑 Being an owner means you cannot be removed from the conversation.